 You can switch between a single and an annual policy when receiving a quote to see the difference in price.

 Kids tend to be pretty active, especially on holiday, so you will be pleased to know we cover over 100 sports as standard for FREE with our travel insurance for kids.
 As you make your way through the booking process you will also have the option to add more hazardous activities and sports insurance to ensure your child is covered no matter what they get up to.

 If your child is going on a school ski trip or visiting relatives for a holiday on the slopes you will want to add our winter sports cover to their holiday insurance.
 As standard, our cover will provide protection for:

+We don't believe that a medical condition or disability should hinder anyone from going on holiday.
+If your child has a disability or any other pre-existing medical condition we can provide specialist holiday cover with our Medical travel insurance.
 As you make your way through the booking process, you will be asked to declare any medical conditions via our discreet and confidential medical screening process.

 If your child is flying by themselves it is your responsibility to double check the airlines own policies before buying a ticket.
 They will each have their own specific rules and regulations concerning age and the type of flight an unaccompanied minor can take.

 While the number and type of restrictions vary by airline, typical limitations include the following: